Alfa Romeo Giulia saloon (2017 - ) review

 Alfa has certainly taken a leaf or two from the German executive handbook when it came to building the cabin of the Giulia, but as far as we're concerned, that's a good thing.
-The set of deeply cowled dials and the sporty three-spoke steering wheel, complete with starter button, are as Italian as pasta and pizza, but the neat centre console definitely reminds us a lot of the BMW 3 Series: there’s a dial controller to scroll through the on-screen menus, as well as the touch-screen functionality.
-The menus could be simpler, and the graphics could be a little slicker and speedier in their operation, but the system still works reasonably well.
+The set of deeply cowled dials and the sporty three-spoke steering wheel, complete with starter button, are as Italian as pasta and pizza, but the neat centre console definitely reminds us a lot of the BMW 3 Series: there’s a dial controller to scroll through the on-screen menus.
+The screen could be bigger, the menus could be simpler, and the graphics could be a little slicker and speedier in their operation, but the system still works reasonably well.
 The rest of the controls are well laid out, but apart from the showy stuff, they do feel quite flimsy.
 The driving position isn’t ideal, either.
 Your seat doesn’t go low enough, the backrest needs more adjustment, and your over-the-shoulder visibility could be clearer.
 The quality of the cabin is another area where the Giulia lags behind its rivals, too.
 Don’t get us wrong, it doesn’t feel in any way cheap or low-rent, but it’s true that the materials, finishes and textures used have nowhere near the lustre of those in the established German competitors.
 The way they’re assembled doesn’t feel quite as solid or substantial, either.